python-attrs/cattrs/docs/preconf.rst

 Preconfigured converters
 ========================

-The :py:mod:`cattr.preconf` package contains factories for preconfigured converters, specifically adjusted for particular serialization libraries.
+The :py:mod:`cattrs.preconf` package contains factories for preconfigured converters, specifically adjusted for particular serialization libraries.

 For example, to get a converter configured for BSON:

 .. doctest::

-  >>> from cattr.preconf.bson import make_converter
+  >>> from cattrs.preconf.bson import make_converter
   >>> converter = make_converter()   # Takes the same parameters as the ``GenConverter``

 Converters obtained this way can be customized further, just like any other converter.